charroux/kubernetes-minikube/README.md

 http://myservice.info/

-On Windows : edit the hosts file, add
+On Windows : edit the c:\windows\system32\drivers\etc\hosts file, add

-myservice.info	127.0.0.1
+127.0.0.1 myservice.info

 Enable a tunnel for Minikube:

-minikube tunnel
+Minikube addons enable ingress-dns minikube tunnel

 Then check in your Web browser: